asen4/asen4.github.io/_projects/7_project.md

 ---
 layout: page
 title: Smart Planner
 description: An all-in-one place to view the deadlines of all your upcoming assignments.
+(July 2022)
 img: assets/img/smart-planner.jpeg
 importance: 7
 category: fun